AI-QL/openai-proxy-docker/README.md

 # OpenAI Proxy Docker

+OpenAI will block API access in some countries from July 2024.
-openai-proxy-docker provides an OpenAI API proxy server image by [Docker](https://hub.docker.com/r/aiql/openai-proxy-docker)
+The `openai-proxy-docker` provides an OpenAI API proxy server image by [Docker](https://hub.docker.com/r/aiql/openai-proxy-docker)

 ## How to use